Youth unemployment: Spain

 In recent decades, the issue of youth unemployment has assumed alarming proportions in Spain.
-The country was dramatically hit by the Financial crisis of 2007–2008 and the number of young unemployed skyrocketed during this period.
+The country was dramatically affected by the 2008 financial crisis and the number of young unemployed skyrocketed during this period.
 Within OECD countries, Spain displayed the most significant increases in terms of job losses within those aged 15–24.
 By 2014, 57.9% of the youth in Spain was unemployed.
-The failed implementation of effective employment policies and the increased segmentation of the labour marked during the economic recession are thought to be the main causes behind such an alarming situation.
+This was due to the failed implementation of effective employment policies and the increased segmentation of the labour marked during the economic recession are thought to be the main causes behind such an alarming situation.

+As of April 2024, the youth unemployment in Spain stands at 26.5%.
+By gender, male youth unemployment is at 27.4%, while female youth unemployment is at 25.3%.